Dennmak/Dennmak.github.io/_posts/2025-08-04-Setting-Up-UAC.md

 ![Screenshot 2](/assets/img/Screenshot 2 - Changing UAC.png)

-Think of it as sitting in a house that's burning down around you, but you're content with how things are going.
+Think of it as sitting in a house that's burning down around you or a frog sitting in a pot with boiling water that gets hotter and hotter.
 The meme below portrays exactly my point!

 ![Screenshot 3](/assets/img/Screenshot 3 - Changing UAC.png)